-Dave’s new supercar show, Yianni: Supercar Customiser, kicks off later this week.
+Dave’s new supercar show, Yianni: Supercar Customiser, is back for a second series.

 Tell us about the show.
 What can we expect?